 - In the past 6 months, I’ve been really exploring minimalism and cutting down on clutter and things I just don’t *need*.
 I find it refreshing and kind of freeing to just go through my “stuff” and donate things I don’t need or haven’t used.

-- I am also on a mission to live a more sustainable lifestyle.
+- I am also on a mission to have a more eco friendly home.
 If I were to build a tiny house, I would love to have it as eco-friendly as possible.

 - Guys, I really love being alone.
 The thought about having my own tiny home, on a plot of land completely surrounded by trees, is just heaven to me.